 Regardless of how much money or how often you will need to transfer money, you will need to have an account set up with an international money transfer provider.
 This can be done easily online and requires identity verification so it is important that you do this well ahead of the actual day that you want to transfer funds.

 Once you’ve got an account set up, transferring your funds can be done easily via the online platform.
-If you’re transferring a large amount (over $10,000) or want services you might need to speak with one of the traders to organise the transfer.
+If you’re transferring a large amount (over $10,000) or want to access additional transaction options such as a forward contract or limit order, you might need to speak with one of the traders to organise the transfer.

 You will need to ensure that you have a bank account set up in your new place of residence so that the funds can be successfully transferred to this account if you are transferring money for personal reasons.
-If you are making a direct payment to a business or other person here’s what you’ll generally need to include:
+However, if you are making a direct payment to a business or other person, here’s what you’ll generally need to include:

 - Full name, address and account number for the person you want to send the money to (not a post office address)

 - Currency and amount that you want to send